-Mastering is often a difficult process to describe, though I like to define it as the final stage in the process between writing a piece of music and delivering a professional record to consumers.
+Mastering is often a difficult process to describe, though I like to define it as the final stage in the creative process and the beginning of the distribution process.
 A critical component of recorded sound for decades, mastering ensures an unbiased pair of trained ears triple-checks your record before it is sent to distributors.
 This is where any problem areas, unwanted artifacts, and issues of volume are addressed, along with a light amount of creative polishing – always directed by the artist’s vision – to present the music in its best form.

 I will use limiting and/or compression in varying amounts and in different ways to achieve the right balance between an exciting, present piece of music and a dynamic arrangement.
 Then, once your music has been run through an intense process of scrutiny and enhancement, it will be exported in accordance with all international broadcast and distribution conventions.
 This ensures that it reaches listeners sounding the way you intend while meeting their expectations of loudness and fidelity on any medium (streaming services, CD, radio, etc).
 Along the way, processes such as reducing noise, restoring sound, adding metadata/ISRC codes for distribution rights, and applying dithering can be considered as needed.